kanedaaaa/boiler.py/README.md

 `index.js` as an entry point.
 Typescript will setup `ts-node` or `tsc` stuff, write `tsconfig.json`, some deps for testing, etc. You get the point.

 It's for my preferences only.
+And yes, despite fact that this is written mainly for javascript ecosystem, i chose to write it in Python because i kinda like Python.
+It's cool, in its own way ;/